IBM-Cloud/terraform-provider-ibm/website/docs/r/resource_tag.html.markdown

 - `resource_type` - (Optional, String) The resource type on which the tags should be attached.
 - `tag_type` - (Optional, String) Type of the tag.
 Supported values are: `user`, `service`, or `access`.
 The default value is user.
 - `tags` - (Required, Array of strings) List of tags associated with resource instance.
+- `replace` - (Optional, Bool) If true, it indicates that the attaching operation is a replacement operation

 ## Attributes reference
 In addition to all argument reference list, you can access the following attribute reference after your resource is created.